-One of the most extensive and unique family collections at the Mennonite Heritage Center is from a Quakertown area Longacre family – John and Elizabeth Schantz Longacre, who were members of East Swamp Mennonite Church.
+One of the most extensive and unique family collections at the Mennonite Heritage Center is from a Quakertown area Longacre family – John and Mary Schantz Longacre, who were members of East Swamp Mennonite Church.
 The collection includes a variety of items from photos to handmade Christmas ornaments, 19th-century clothing and modern quilts made from millinery ribbons.
-Pieces of the collection have been donated over the years by several granddaughters of John and Elizabeth.
+Pieces of the collection have been donated over the years by several granddaughters of John and Mary.

-Traditional log cabin quilt (left) made by Elizabeth Schantz Longacre, early 20th century, and a modern freestyle quilt (right) made by her daughter Katie Longacre Grant in 1970.
+Traditional log cabin quilt (left) made by Mary Schantz Longacre, early 20th century, and a modern freestyle quilt (right) made by her daughter Katie Longacre Grant in 1970.
 Katie owned a millinery shop in Quakertown, and used leftover hat ribbons to create two quilts like this.
 All three quilts are now in the Mennonite Heritage Center Collection; gift of Dorothy McGann (2008.9.9, 2008.9.10 and 2012.95.1).
 The ribbon quilt shown is currently on display at the MHC.

 Sources on the Longacre family